 Every edition has been hosted by Jimmy Carr.
-Jonathan Ross (whose production company makes the programme) was a regular contestant until 2013;note other frequent guests include David Mitchell, Rob Brydon, David Walliams, Russell Brand, Richard Ayoade, and Noel Fielding.
+Jonathan Ross (whose production company makes the programme) was a regular contestant until 2013;note other frequent guests include David Mitchell, Rob Brydon, Russell Brand, Richard Ayoade, Noel Fielding, Jack Whitehall and Claudia Winkleman.

 Tropes featured include:

 - Accidentally Accurate: One question was about what two things Joey Essex complained that he couldn't do in a reality show in the wild.
 Kristen Schaal put down "read and write".
 The unintended allusion to Joey's reputation as a massive himbo did not pass unnoticed.

 - Actor Allusion: One Quiz of Everything had Chelsea Peretti as a guest, whereupon everyone's idea of an American accent defaulted to "New York cop".

 - Actually Pretty Funny:

 Jack: 'Jonathan Ross is like a cyborg sent back in time to remind Jack Whitehall that he's still not funny'.

 - Jack Whitehall recounts a tweet he received after he and Jonathan Ross presented an award, which he describes as "one of the most creative bits of abuse ever".
 He and everyone else laugh as he tells it.

 Jimmy: Well done, trolls!

 - In 2006, after David Walliams insults Boy George, Russell Brand asks if he really wanted to hurt him.
 Jimmy gives his team a point for that.